This authentic Italian Bruschetta Al Pomodoro came straight from Italy, along with all our tips and tricks!

 How To Make Bruschetta

-1. Pro-tip: Prepare the tomato mixture at least an hour in advance to allow the flavors to develop and the juice to drain to the bottom of the bowl.
+1. Prepare the tomato mixture at least an hour in advance.
+This helps the flavors develop and lets the juice drain to the bottom of the bowl.

-2. Tear the basil into smaller pieces with your hands instead of cutting with a knife.
-This will keep the basil fresher and looking bright/vibrant for much longer.
-The tears don’t need to be perfect, just quickly tear off smallish pieces of basil and add to a bowl.
+2. Tear the basil into small pieces with your hand instead of cutting with a knife.
+This will keep the basil fresher and more vibrant for much longer.
+The tears don’t need to be perfect, just quickly tear off small pieces of basil and add to a bowl.

-3. Cut the tomatoes into very small and as even-sized pieces as possible.
+3. Cut the tomatoes into very small and even pieces.

-4. Toss together the chopped tomatoes and ripped basil into a bowl and then create a dome in the bowl with the tomatoes and basil.
+4. Toss the chopped tomatoes and ripped basil into a bowl.
+Then create a dome in the bowl with the tomatoes and basil.
 Drizzle the olive oil and salt over it all and don’t stir.
-Let that stand at room temperature until ready to top the bread.
+Let that sit at room temp until you’re ready to top the bread.

-5. Toast or grill the bread until crisp but not browned, and as soon as you remove it from the oven, rub the cut side of a garlic clove on BOTH sides of the bread.
+5. Toast or grill the bread until it’s crisp but not browned.
+As soon as you remove it from the oven, rub the cut edge of a garlic clove on BOTH sides of the bread.

-6. Drain the accumulated juices from the tomato mixture and spoon the chopped tomatoes on top of the warm bread right before serving.
+6. Drain the tomato mixture juices.
+Then spoon the chopped tomatoes on top of the warm bread right before serving.

 Process shots of Bruschetta- image of the garlic being spread over the bread